OlympusDAO-Education/Documentation/using-the-website/bonds.md

 ## How to Bond

+#### SLP Bond

-First, go to Sushiswap and add liquidity.
-If you do not know how to do so, there is a good guide [here](https://help.sushidocs.com/guides/how-to-add-tokens-to-sushiswap-exchange-as-an-lp).
-Next, come to our [website](http://olympusdao.finance/#/bond).
-Make sure "Bond" is selected.
-Type in the amount of SLP you would like to bond, then click Approve and sign the transaction.
-Next, click Bond and sign that transaction. **Please note that bonding takes two transactions; approve and bond.**
+1. Go to Sushiswap and add liquidity.
+If you do not know how to do so, there is a good guide on [SushiSwap documentation](https://help.sushidocs.com/guides/how-to-add-tokens-to-sushiswap-exchange-as-an-lp).

+2. Head to [Olympus website](http://olympusdao.finance/#/bond).
+There are two tabs: "Bond" and "Redeem"; make sure "Bond" is selected.

+3. Type in the amount of SLP you would like to bond, then click "Approve" and sign the transaction.

+4. After the "Approve" transaction has been processed successfully, click "Bond" and sign the transaction.
+Voila, you have purchased your first bond!

+**Note: The "Approve" transaction is only needed when bonding for the first time; subsequent bonding only requires you to perform the "Bond" transaction.**

+#### DAI Bond

 ## **How to Redeem**